Paris tourism & sightseeing

 Everyone loves Paris, as much for its boulevards, cafe life and romantic atmosphere as for the more famous sights such as the Eiffel Tower and Notre Dame Cathedral.
 But how do you make the most of a visit when you only have limited time available?

-Paris - exploring the greatest city in the world!
+Paris - explore the greatest city in the world!

 When asked why we want to visit Paris we all think of different things.
 For some it will be the famous monuments such as the Eiffel Tower and the Arc de Triomphe, for others it will be the chance to walk along the Champs-Elysées or to sit in a street-side cafe enjoying croissants and coffee, while others will think of going shopping or exploring some of the best museums in the world...